wtrocki/ts-client-atlas/client/CloudMigrationServiceApi.md

 # **createLinkToken**
-> TargetOrgView createLinkToken(targetOrgRequestView)
+> TargetOrg createLinkToken(targetOrgRequest)

 Create one link-token that contains all the information required to complete the link.
+MongoDB Atlas uses the link-token for push live migrations only.
+Live migration (push) allows you to securely push data from Cloud Manager or Ops Manager into MongoDB Atlas.
+Your API Key must have the Organization Owner role to successfully call this resource.

 ### Example